 It’s easier to be approved for secured cards because they require a deposit to secure the line of credit.
 Below we’ll explain how secured cards and deposits work and provide the answers to some common questions surrounding secured credit.

-A secured credit card is a credit card that requires a deposit upon approval, and, when used responsibly, can be a tool to help consumers with poor credit rebuild their credit.
+A secured credit card is a credit card that requires a deposit as collateral from the cardholder before approval, and, when used responsibly, can be a tool to help consumers with poor credit rebuild their credit.

 They can also help people who have no credit history establish a line of credit, and, eventually, a credit score.
 Aside from the required deposit, secured cards work in the same manner as unsecured cards.